Derykian/Derykian.github.io/index.md

 ### Convolutional Neural Networks

 Simple fully-connected deep neural networks require the data to be input as a vector.
 Visual data, such as a digital photograph, must be flattened into a vector for this case.
-The issue is that this disrupts spatial relationships within the picture, and therefore regular deep neural networks used in this application have had mediocre performance.
-Convolutional neural networks make use of 'convolutional' layers, which convolve a filter with the input image or feature-map.
-The data in CNN's are taken in as a 2-dimensional matrix
+The issue is that this disrupts spatial relationships within the image, and therefore regular deep neural networks used in this application have had mediocre performance.
+Convolutional neural networks make use of 'convolutional' layers, which convolve a filter with the input image or feature-map, which are 2-dimensional (sometimes with additional separate color channels) and preserves spacial relationships.

+Convolutional neural networks are usually laid out as follows:

+- Feature learning
+- - an input image of dimensions _ x _ with color depth of 3, that has been augmented, downscaled, and normalized during data preprocessing
+  - a convolutional layer with a filter size of 3x3, stride of 1, ReLU activation
+  - 2x2 pooling layer
+  - convolutional layer
+  - pooling layer
+- Classification
+- - Fully connected layer
+  - Fully connected...